qt911025/d20m-srd-zhcn/target/4Future未来/9FutureRobots.md

 Skill Points: None.
 Feats: None.
 Starting Occupation: Robots never get starting occupations.
 Starting occupations represent life experiences gained before acquiring 1st level.
 Robots have no life experiences before rolling off the assembly line; before then, they were nothing but parts.
-Weapon and Armor Proficiency: Robots are proficient with their manipulators only.
-They are not proficient with armor.
-Ability Scores: Robots have no Constitution score and usually no Intelligence score.
+Weapon and Armor Proficiency: Robots are proficient with their manipulators only. 不擅长任何护甲。 Ability Scores: Robots have no Constitution score and usually no Intelligence score.
 A robot’s size and frame determines its ability scores, as shown on Tables 10–1 to 10–5.
 Extra Hit Points: Robots gain extra hit points according to their size, as shown on the tables below.